hamooo90/InstaClone_Kotlin_MVVM/README.md

  An instagram app clone for android

 ## Description
- An instagram app clone that implements MVVM architectural pattern using Kotlin as frontend and Firebase as backend
+ An instagram app clone that implements MVVM architectural pattern using Kotlin as frontend and Firebase as backend.
+ This app uses Hilt for dependency injection and Coroutines to execute asynchronous firebase operations.

 ### Features
 - User registration and login